 There are many different rankings out there for the best, top, must-play courses around the world.
 To determine the best golf courses in Ireland and Scotland, we combined the rankings of a few of the most reputable sources available: Golf Digest, Golf Magazine, and Top100GolfCourses.co.uk.
 These sources generally rate each course on such criteria as difficulty, memorability, design variety, scenery, conditioning and atmosphere.
 By combining the rankings from these main sources, we’ve come up with a list that accurately ranks the best of the best.
 Below is the cumulative rankings for each of these amazing golfing destinations.

 Top 10 Golf Courses in Ireland:

-Honorable Mention: Old Head (Southwest, $$$$) – One of the most amazing settings for a golf course in the world.
-Set on a narrow headland with 300 foot cliffs to the ocean on all sides, this place is amazing.
-I’ve never been so excited and scared to play a round of golf in my life!
+Honorable Mention: Old Head (Southwest) – One of the most amazing settings for a golf course in the world.
+Set on a narrow headland with 300-foot cliffs to the ocean on all sides, this place is amazing.

 Top 10 Golf Courses in Scotland:

-4. Turnberry Ailsa (Southwest, $$$$) – Home to multiple Open Championships, the Ailsa course at Turnberry is a very scenic course, overlooking the ocean, the granite island of Ailsa Craig, and on the other side, the beautiful resort recently purchased by Donald Trump.
+4. Turnberry Ailsa (Southwest) – Home to multiple Open Championships, the Ailsa course at Turnberry is a very scenic course, overlooking the ocean and the granite island of Ailsa Craig.

 Have our top ten lists inspired you to start planning your own golf trip to Ireland or Scotland?
-Our golf specialist will be happy to help you with your tour.
-Do you think we missed any amazing courses?
-Let us know in the comments!
+Our travel specialists will be happy to help you with your tour.